 Certainly, this dynamic extends beyond the scope of the cross-check system itself.
 However, it is a factor worthy of consideration as part of why such a system exists in the first place, as well as an illustration of an underlying normative balance and tension whose public articulation and open discussion will help build trust generally.
 Brutal honesty that content policies are human and subjective and therefore impossible to apply with mathematical or algorithmic precision, and a posture (and reality) of listening to public input into the design and use of fundamentally imperfect but necessary technical systems like cross-check, will go far to help address the underlying challenges on display here.

 Finally, the cross-check system, like other internal systems at dynamic companies like Meta, will almost certainly evolve over time, which is a good thing.
 As it evolves, the company will undoubtedly do A/B testing of various options for its evolution.
 Transparency into such experiments and their outcomes, including the metrics used to evaluate the tests, would be highly beneficial.
 Not all situations will require public transparency, but many would benefit from high level transparency to the public with more details available to independent researchers and relevant regulators.
 Such transparency would not only improve trust, but would also facilitate the collection of perspective and information from outside the company, which could substantively improve the system itself.

 R Street Institute

-Chris is executive director of Brave New Software and senior fellow for internet governance at R Street Institute.
-He has worked on tech policy in D.C. and San Francisco for non-profit and public sector employers and managed teams based in those cities as well as Brussels, New Delhi, London, and Nairobi.
-Chris earned his Ph.D. from Johns Hopkins University and a law degree from Yale Law School.
+Chris is senior fellow for internet governance at the R Street Institute.
+He has worked on tech policy in D.C. and San Francisco for nonprofit and public sector employers and managed teams based in those cities as well as Brussels, New Delhi, London, and Nairobi.
+Chris earned his PhD from Johns Hopkins University and a law degree from Yale Law School.